List of Shameless (American TV series) characters: Svetlana Yevgenivna

 Svetlana "Suka" Yevgenivna (Isidora Goreshter) is a Russian prostitute hired by Terry to have sex with Mickey to "cure" his homosexuality.
 She becomes pregnant and claims the father is Mickey.
 In season 4, Svetlana lives with other prostitutes in the Milkovich house.
 She threatens Ian when he returns because she fears he will distract Mickey from his duties as her child's father.
 After her son's birth, Svetlana threatens to tell Terry that Mickey and Ian's relationship continues and demands Mickey give her money to keep quiet.
 In season 5, Svetlana is a softer and more comical character.
-She becomes a surrogate mother to the twins.
+She becomes a step mother to the twins.
 She moves in with the Fisher/Balls and performs oral sex on them both as part of her "wifely" duties.
 In season 6 she regularly visits Mickey in prison and works as a bartender at The Alibi.
 When Kev accidentally reveals Svetlana came to America illegally to Immigration, V and Svetlana pretend to be married to keep her here, but fall in love in the process.

 In season 7, she lives with Kev and V in a polyamorous relationship.
 Her father (later revealed to be her husband) comes to America and stays with the family until Svetlana "gets rid of him".
 She later takes ownership of the Alibi behind their backs, to bring them out of debt, but ruins the relationship.
 She is later married off to a senile wealthy man.